Undisclosed AI Chatbot Lawsuits

 States Requiring Chatbot Disclosure

-California’s BOTS Act prohibits companies from using automated bots in commercial transactions or political messaging without clearly disclosing the bot’s identity.
-Violators can face claims under California’s consumer protection statutes.
+California's BOTS Act prohibits companies from using automated bots in commercial transactions or political messaging without clearly disclosing the bot's identity, and violators can face claims under California's consumer protection statutes.

-California went further in 2025 by enacting SB 243, the companion chatbot law, which took effect January 1, 2026.
-This law requires operators of AI systems designed to engage users in ongoing, human-like social interaction to disclose clearly and conspicuously that the user is not talking to a human.
-Critically for consumers, SB 243 includes a private right of action — meaning you can sue the company directly for at least $1,000 per violation plus attorney fees.
+California passed the companion chatbot law, requiring operators of AI systems designed to engage users in ongoing, human-like social interaction to disclose clearly and conspicuously that the user is not talking to a human.
+The law includes a private right of action meaning you can sue the company directly for at least $1,000 per violation plus attorney fees.

 New Jersey prohibits bots from interacting with consumers in online commercial transactions and real estate advertising without disclosure.

-Utah requires anyone using generative AI in a high-risk consumer interaction — covering healthcare, finance, and legal services — to disclose that fact at the start of the conversation.
+Utah requires anyone using generative AI in a high-risk consumer interaction to disclose that fact at the start of the conversation.

-Colorado’s AI Act, set to take effect in June 2026, mandates disclosure whenever AI is used in consequential decisions involving employment, education, housing, finance, healthcare, or legal services.
+Colorado's AI Act mandates disclosure whenever AI is used in consequential decisions involving employment, education, housing, finance, healthcare, or legal services.

-Washington signed a companion chatbot law in March 2026 requiring recurring disclosure notifications throughout interactions, with disclosures every hour when minors are involved.
-Like California, Washington’s law includes a private right of action.
+Washington signed a companion chatbot law requiring recurring disclosure notifications throughout interactions, with disclosures every hour when minors are involved.
+Like California, Washington's law includes a private right of action.

 Maine and New Jersey require disclosure at the start of any bot interaction involving the sale or advertising of merchandise.